 You’ve put into practice basic search engine optimization (SEO), but then you hit a snag.
 No worries!
-On the road to high rankings and surges in traffic, we can help patch up common SEO problems.
+On the road to high rankings and surges in traffic, we can help patch up common SEO issues.

-But if you need the help of a top SEO agency right away, WebFX can perform an expert SEO audit and provide powerful site improvements to improve your rankings and drive results.
+If you need the help of a top SEO agency right away, WebFX can perform an expert SEO audit and provide powerful site improvements to improve your rankings and drive results.
 Contact us online or call us at 888-601-5359 now to speak with our team members.